Trump postpones Israel trip amid controversy over Muslim proposal

 “In India, we have equal rights for everyone and we don’t look toward communities with suspicion,” he told a Washington news conference when asked about Trump.
 “Those who are radicalized, it’s a different issue; we tackle them separately.”

-Reporting by Susan Heavey, David Alexander, David Brunnstrom and Ginger Gibson; editing by Jeffrey Benkoe, Jonathan Oatis and Andrew Hay
+(Reporting by Susan Heavey, David Alexander and David Brunnstrom; editing by Jeffrey Benkoe, Jonathan Oatis and Andrew Hay)